Currently Documented Edition Signature and Seal Markings:

 However, additional edition I printings of 10 may have continued until 1933.
 The copy illustrated here is typical of edition I.

-Edition II printings for 10 can only be dated approximately from between 1936 and 1940, and currently no edition III examples are known.
+10 was reprinted in both later editions.
+Edition II printings for 10 can only be dated approximately from between 1936 and 1940 and edition III reprintings from between 1948 and 1955.

 Copies in Public Collections:

 Edition II: Museum of Fine Arts, Boston, MA, USA; (1951) 51.1736 [not illustrated online except as a slightly-cropped greeting card reproduction which is unusual in having an extra seal (seal C) at lower left]

 , now comes in many colors, shapes, and varieties.

 For 10 Rakusan selected a later-blooming variety.

 [Rakusan also illustrated elsewhere at least one other kind of tree-peony which blooms in the winter and which defines a similar constellation of designs including number 11